davisp/jiffy/README.md

 -----

 Jiffy is a simple API.
-The only thing that might catch you off guard is that the return type of jiffy:encode/1 is an iolist even though it returns a binary most of the time.
+The only thing that might catch you off guard is that the return type of `jiffy:encode/1` is an iolist even though it returns a binary most of the time.

 A quick note on unicode.
-Jiffy only understands utf-8 in binaries.
+Jiffy only understands UTF-8 in binaries.
 End of story.
-Also, there is a jiffy:encode/2 that takes a list of options for encoding.
-Currently the only supported option is `uescape`.

 Errors are raised as exceptions.